A friendship breakup can be incredibly difficult. Here’s how to know you’re doing the right thing.

 If the answer is no, I suggest you move on.

-If the answer is yes, try and make amends in a face-to-face conversation.
-Not by text, email, a note in the mail or over the telephone.
+If the answer is yes, try and make amends by talking in a face-to-face conversation.
+Not by text, email, a note in the mail, or over the phone.
 Only in person.
 Validate her feelings.
 Don’t be defensive.
 I believe in the importance of frankness between friends.
 And, as my father taught me: take the high road, be the bigger person.

 3. Ask yourself: Can I let go of my hurt and my anger?

 I have a best friend.
 We became friends when we were six years old.
 We have had words.
 Not many, but words that cut communication off for a time.
 One of us always calls the other.
-We have the ability to place our relationship over our hurt and anger.
+We have the ability to place our relationship over our hurt and stop feeling angry.
 If you respect and love your girlfriend—make the first move.
 Don’t stand on ceremony.

 4. Remember this: you are not alone in getting an “ouch” from a so-called friend.

-Don’t believe in all the myths of women and friendship because it creates an unrealistic and overly romanticized idea of what it means to have a friend and be a friend.
+Don’t believe in all the myths of women and friendship because society creates an unrealistic and overly romanticized idea of what it means to have a friend and be a friend.
 Move on.
 Learn from your experience.
 Be more critical of who ‘you choose’ to have in your life after 50.
-And choose to be friends with women that have real inner beauty, dear readers.
+And choose to be friends with women that have real inner beauty, dear readers, especially as you navigate the complexities of friendships in adulthood.

 5. And last but not least, reach out to your children and their children, your treasured grands.